o3de/o3de.org/content/docs/userguide/animation/editor/blending-poses.md

 ---
-description: ' Learn how to blend poses using blend nodes in the &ALYlong; &animation-editor;
+description: ' Learn how to blend poses using blend nodes in the Amazon Lumberyard Animation Editor . '
-  . '
 title: Blending Poses with Blend Nodes
 ---